BigFav/Markov-Music-Shuffler/README.md

 * Blend Play: Same as play except, any playing songs are not stopped.
 * Stop: Stops the selected song.
 * Stop All: Stops all currently playing songs.
+* Previous: Plays the previous song in the shuffle.
+* Next: Plays the next song in the shuffle.
+* Continuous Play: Plays the shuffle songs in sequence, one after the other.
+* Repeat: Repeats the song.